Snailedlt/Markdown-Videos/apps/web/README.md

 ## Local development

-Unless you want to only work on the svelte part Markdown-Videos, I recommend using the root [README](https://github.com/Snailedlt/Markdown-Videos/blob/main/README.md).
+I recommend using the root [README](https://github.com/Snailedlt/Markdown-Videos/blob/main/README.md).

 If you wish to only develop using svelte, keep in mind that it might not work, since this documentation is rarely updated.
+You might have to install additional packages and change the `package.json` scripts.
 If you're still willing to try, do the following.

 Add a `.env` file in the `/apps/web` dir with the following code: